vivnguyen1205/admin-lte-3/README.md

 Then, in the project directory, you can run: `npm run serve`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

 Open [http://localhost:4200](http://localhost:4200) to view it in the browser.

+`Note`: You must install firebase [emulator](https://firebase.google.com/docs/emulator-suite/install_and_configure).

 ## License